pglombardo/pglombardo.github.io/_posts/2019-07-07-How-to-monkey-patch-a-method-or-function-in-python.md

       raise
 ```

-With this, every call to `urllib3.urlopen` will be intercepted by `urlopen_with_instana` which allows us to add pre, post and exception handling code execution.
+With this, every call to `urllib3.HTTPConnectionPool.urlopen()` will be intercepted by `urlopen_with_instana` which allows us to add pre, post and exception handling code execution.

 This is the pattern we use to intercept Python Redis calls in the [Python sensor for Instana](https://github.com/instana/python-sensor).

+_The following example uses [OpenTracing APIs](https://opentracing.io) for a distributed tracing implementation._

 ```python
 @wrapt.patch_function_wrapper('redis.client','StrictRedis.execute_command')